HybridQuanta/QZone-Dnn/README.md

 ## Usage

-Replace the operations in the file [neurophox/neurophox/torch/generic.py](https://github.com/solgaardlab/neurophox/blob/61fb6f78441176ff8e82a41fcd3e7778b0809e99/neurophox/torch/generic.py) with the ones provided in our library.
+Replace the operations in the file [neurophox/neurophox/torch/generic.py](https://github.com/solgaardlab/neurophox/blob/61fb6f78441176ff8e82a41fcd3e7778b0809e99/neurophox/torch/generic.py) with the ones provided in this library.

 For example, replace the following `cc_mul`